 I used Morningstar's Lifetime Allocation Indexes to guide the investment mix of the Conservative ETF Saver portfolio.
 I assumed a retirement date of 2020, so this portfolio is roughly geared toward someone age 60 or 65.
 I employed some of our fund analysts' top ideas to populate the portfolio.

 As it has grown, the bond piece of the portfolio has also become more diversified relative to the Moderate portfolio.
-In that portfolio, I stuck with a core total bond market index tracker as the sole fixed-income holding.
-That's because for younger investors, the main benefit of bonds is diversification, and an extremely high-quality fixed-income portfolio like Vanguard Total Bond Market ETF (BND) is apt to do that job nicely.
+In the Moderate portfolio, I have employed a core bond market index tracker as the sole fixed-income holding.
+That's because for younger investors, the main benefit of bonds is diversification, and an extremely high-quality fixed-income portfolio is apt to do that job nicely.
 Nor does a person in his or her 40s--the target for the Moderate Saver portfolio--need to spend a lot of time worrying about meeting near-term income needs or preserving purchasing power from the portfolio: He or she isn't yet in spending mode.

 But those considerations become more real for people who are closing in on retirement.
 At this life stage, it's worthwhile to begin thinking about creating an income stream in retirement and staging that portfolio by anticipated income needs, from highly liquid securities for early retirement living expenses to higher-return/higher-risk assets to cover living expenses in the later years of retirement.
 (That's the major thesis behind the bucket approach to retirement portfolios.)
 It's too soon for a person with a five- to 10-year time horizon to begin carving out a cash bucket--the opportunity cost is too great.
 But it's not too early to think about building a bulwark against sequencing risk--the chance that you'll encounter a lousy equity market at the outset of retirement.
 Thus, I've added short-term bonds to the portfolio, to provide a buffer and deliver living expenses if, five or 10 years hence, the stock and/or bond markets are in the dumps.